MikaelJohnAndersson/Braains/README.txt

-Simple game using the libGdx framework configured for desktop only.
+Simple game using Gradle and the libGdx framework.
+Configured for desktop only.

 How many braains can you eat?